 Other mums like the best of both worlds and prefer to combine purees and add some finger foods too.

 Never leave your baby unattended as there is a risk of gagging or choking.
 The gagging reflex is designed to move food away from your baby’s airway, to the front of his mouth and he’ll eventually spit the food out.
 Always be on hand to react if food goes down the wrong hole and he starts to choke.
-If you’re worried, book a free ‘Save a Life’ course through your local Sure Start Children’s Centre to learn how to deal with a choking baby.
+If you’re worried, sign up for a free first aid guide from St John Ambulance and learn how to deal with a choking baby.

 Baby-led weaning is a controversial topic and leading figures have strong opinions about whether it is the right method.